- Selection condition

 Selection condition of records.
 All items found in the data file can be included in the condition (key or non-key items).

 No selection condition is applied if this parameter is not specified or if it corresponds to an empty string.
-This selection condition can be a character string in Ansi or Unicode format.
+This selection condition can be an Ansi or Unicode character string.

 <Creation mode>: Optional Integer constant (combination of constants)